MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 and sign in with your administrator account when prompted.

 > [!IMPORTANT]
 > Be sure to connect to the correct Cloud instance.
-For more information please refer here:https://docs.microsoft.com/en-us/office365/enterprise/powershell/connect-to-office-365-powershell#step-2-connect-to-azure-ad-for-your-office-365-subscription
+For more information, please refer to [Connect to Azure AD for your Office 365 subscription](https://docs.microsoft.com/en-us/office365/enterprise/powershell/connect-to-office-365-powershell#step-2-connect-to-azure-ad-for-your-office-365-subscription).

 ```PowerShell
 $GroupName = "<SecurityGroupName>"